the main vine, not the loose one.

 students in schools have a collection of "cherry picked credits"

-and this leads to a "cherry picked career" in this world we all
+and this leads to a "cherry picked career".
+We must be brave and

 The term "cherry picking" refers to the way one will pick the

 easiest and closest fruit.
 Not necessarily the sweetest, or the